apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 ### Phase 4 — Consume results

-The server returns the first result page to the JDBC driver.
+The server returns the first result page to the client-side JDBC layer.
 The Java application consumes rows through the standard `ResultSet.next()` method.

-When the current page is exhausted and more rows are available, the driver sends a `FETCH` request.
-The server reads the next page from the `CursorStore` and returns it to the client.
+When the current page is exhausted and more rows are available, the client-side JDBC layer sends a `FETCH` request.
+The server reads the next page from the `CursorStore` and returns it to the client-side JDBC layer.
 This continues until the result set is exhausted.

 The important distinction is that query execution and result fetching are separate: